Physically-Motivated Guiding States for Local Hamiltonians: Containment of the Guided Local Hamiltonian Problem in BQP

 We address \cl{BQP} containment in two parts.
-First, we show that if a state with inverse-polynomial overlap to the ground state is efficiently preparable, QPE yields an efficient estimate of the ground energy.
-Second, we prove that such a state can in fact be prepared from the classical description of the guiding state.
+First, we show that if a guiding state with inverse-polynomial overlap to the ground state is efficiently preparable and the Hamiltonian is efficiently accessible, then quantum phase estimation provides a \cl{BQP} algorithm for estimating the ground-state energy.
+Second, we prove that the guiding state families considered here admit such efficient preparation procedures from their classical descriptions.

+A subtle but essential point concerns the uniformity of the preparation procedure.
+As discussed below, \cl{BQP} containment does not follow automatically from the existence of a succinct classical description of the guiding state, and requires additional uniformity assumptions.

+\begin{remark}[Uniformity and Efficient Preparation] An instance of the \sc{Guided Local Hamiltonian} problem is of the form $\langle H, a, b, C_\xi \rangle$, where $C_\xi$ is a classical description of a guiding state $\ket{\xi}$.
+This description is part of the problem input and is not required to be generated uniformly across system sizes.
+However, to establish containment of the problem in \cl{BQP}, one must exhibit a \emph{uniform} polynomial-time quantum algorithm that correctly decides the problem for all valid instances.
+In particular, given $C_\xi$, the algorithm must be able to efficiently construct a quantum circuit $U_\xi$ that prepares $\ket{\xi}$ from the all-zero state.
+Thus, \cl{BQP} containment requires the existence of a uniform polynomial-time procedure that, on input $C_\xi$, outputs such a preparation circuit.
+In the absence of such a uniform compilation procedure, \cl{BQP} containment cannot be guaranteed. \end{remark}

+To illustrate the issue, consider the following pathological scenario.
+For each system size $n$ and each instance $\langle H_n, a_n, b_n, C_{\xi_n} \rangle$, suppose there exists a polynomial-size quantum circuit $U_{\xi_n}$ that prepares the guiding state $\ket{\xi_n}$.
+However, assume there is no uniform polynomial-time quantum algorithm that, given $C_{\xi_n}$, constructs $U_{\xi_n}$.
+In this case, while each instance admits an efficient preparation circuit, these circuits cannot be generated by a single uniform algorithm across all instances.
+If the circuits $U_{\xi_n}$ were instead supplied externally as size-dependent information, the resulting computational model would correspond to non-uniform computation, placing the problem closer to the class \cl{BQP}{/poly}, which permits polynomial-size advice strings depending only on the system size.
+Therefore, to ensure \cl{BQP} containment, we must demonstrate a uniform polynomial-time compilation procedure for each guiding state family considered.